keesiemeijer/custom-post-type-date-archives/readme.txt

 4. Add date archives in the "Date Archives" sub menu of a custom post type.

 == Frequently Asked Questions ==
+For more information about this plugin visit the [Plugin Documentation](https://github.com/keesiemeijer/custom-post-type-date-archives/wiki)

 = Where do I add the date archives? =
 You add the date archives in the "Date Archives" sub menu of a custom post type.